Excel NORMSINV (Table of Contents)

 - After applying the formula, the result is shown below.

-- Drag the formula in other cells.
+- Drag the formula into other cells.

 - Apply formula =1-B2.